3. Integrated goals, objectives and targets

 A ‘line of sight’ strategic planning framework can assist in exploring and testing the relationships between high-level strategic objectives and across different planning levels.
 This framework identifies the legislation, policies and strategic objectives that apply at local, regional and state levels, providing an integrated ‘map’ to guide the selection and setting of objectives.
 An example of such a framework - Queensland’s My Street, Our State infrastructure planning framework - is shown in Figure 4.
 Please note that details in this 2009 example chart are illustrative only and do not represent current Queensland government policy.

-Figure 4: Queensland’s My Street, Our State framework (PDF)
+Figure 4: Queensland’s

 Box 3 Strategic alignment